 Other fatty foods like butter, ghee, margarine, etc., are high in cholesterol content and have the ability to increase bad cholesterol levels.
 Do read the labels behind the container before purchasing it.

-These are some of the important cooking oils that you may find helpful to maintain your heart health and weight.
+These were some of the important cooking oils that you may find helpful to maintain your heart health as well as your weight.

 You can also read this article for further detailed information- link.